clarktrimble/ba-blog/content/blog/ztbus/index.md

 In the `for` loops, we see gjson making short work of pulling the data we're after from the query result and presenting us with a tidy `ztbus.AvgSpeeds` object.

-Of course, this code is irretrievably coupled to the `"avgspeed"` agg query template.
+Of course, this code is irretrievably coupled to the `"avgspeed"` aggregation query template but my hope is to isolate this to the `AvgSpeed` method in a service-layer package dedicated to the ZTBus dataset.

 ### Putting it all Together